Illinois Compiled Statutes

 to be in the best interests of the State but not

 exceeding 10 years inclusive, beginning January 1, 2010, of proposed contract renewals.
+Third parties may lease State-owned dark fiber networks for any period of time deemed to be in the best interest of the State, but not exceeding 20 years.
 The length of

 a lease for real property or capital improvements shall be in

 Section 40-25.
 The length of energy conservation program contracts or energy savings contracts or leases shall be in accordance with the provisions of Section 25-45.
 A contract for bond or mortgage insurance awarded by the Illinois Housing Development Authority, however, may be entered into for any period of time less than or equal to the maximum period of time that the subject bond or mortgage may remain outstanding.

 (b) Subject to appropriation.
 All contracts made or entered

 subject to termination and cancellation in any year for which the

 an appropriation to make payments under the terms of the contract.